bengrunfeld/study-notes/python.md

 ##Default Argument Values
 The most useful form is to specify a default value for one or more arguments.
 This creates a function that can be called with fewer arguments than it is defined to allow.
 For example:	def ask_ok(prompt, retries=4, complaint=’Yes or no, please!’):

-##The IN Keyword

-The `in` keyword tests whether or not a sequence contains a certain value.

 ##Functions with a Variable Number of Arguments